Alluxio/alluxio/docs/index.md

 ``java.io.File`` class, providing InputStream and OutputStream interfaces and efficient support for memory-mapped I/O. We recommend using this API to get the best performance from Tachyon.
-Alternatively, Tachyon provides a Hadoop compatible FileSystem interface, allowing Hadoop MapReduce and Spark can run with Tachyon without modification.
+Alternatively, Tachyon provides a Hadoop compatible FileSystem interface, allowing Hadoop MapReduce and Spark to use Tachyon in place of HDFS.

-* **Pluggable Under Storage** To provide fault-tolerance, Tachyon checkpoints in-memory data to the underlayer storage system.
+* **Pluggable Under Storage** To provide fault-tolerance, Tachyon checkpoints in-memory data to the underlying storage system.
 It has a generic interface to make plugging different underlayer storage systems easy.
 We currently support HDFS, S3, Swift, GlusterFS, and single-node local file systems, and support for many other file systems is coming.